burnnat/hymns-of-the-faith/content/session-02/overview.md

 ---
-title: Structure and Expression
+title: Think Like A Hymnwriter
-tagline: Coming soon!
+tagline: A step-by-step look at the art of hymnwriting.
+More material coming soon!
 ---